OrangeTabia/OrangeTabia/README.md

 ## Howdy! 🤠
-My name is Tabia Ye and I am a full stack software engineer.
-I am a recent graduate of App Academy's 24-week, full-time software engineering program.
-Before my web development journey, I spent 6 years in athletic administration between the youth level and the collegiate level.
-I am excited to begin my new career as a SWE!
+I recently completed a 6-month internship with the Memphis Grizzlies as a full stack software developer.
+Prior to this role, I gained my foundational knowledge of software development at App Academy's 24-week, full-time software engineering program.
+Before my technial journey, I spent 6 years in athletic administration between the youth level and the collegiate level.
+I am excited to blend my professional skills from my previous career and my newly developed technical skills to my next role!

 - Feel free to reach out! tabiaye@gmail.com
 - Portfolio: https://orangetabia.github.io/